cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 --- abstract

 This document describes the AEGIS-128L, AEGIS-256, AEGIS-128X, and AEGIS-256X AES-based authenticated encryption algorithms designed for high-performance applications.

-This document is a product of the Crypto Forum Research Group (CFRG).
+The document is a product of the Crypto Forum Research Group (CFRG).
 It is not an IETF product and is not a standard.

 --- middle